Classic Thanksgiving Stuffing

 - 2 medium carrots, peeled and finely chopped

 - 2 teaspoons dried thyme

-- Transfer the stuffing to the prepared baking dish.
-Cover with aluminum foil and bake for about 1 hour, until the top is lightly browned.
+- Transfer the mixture to the prepared baking dish and cover with aluminum foil.
+Bake for 30 minutes.
+Remove the aluminum foil and bake for about 20 additional minutes, until the top layer is golden brown and crisp.
+Serve!